 "For the LORD your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality and accepts no bribes" (Duet.
 10:17, NIV).

 "Far be it from you to do such a thing—to kill the righteous with the wicked, treating the righteous and the wicked alike.
 Far be it from you!
 Will not the Judge of all the earth do right?"
 (Genesis 18:25, NIV).

 "Now let the fear of the LORD be on you.
 Judge carefully, for with the LORD our God there is no injustice or partiality or bribery" (2 Chronicles 19:7, ESV).

 The impartiality of God's Justice

-As God is impartial to sin, so he calls those who He puts into leadership position and deals accordingly when justice is perverted as with Saul and Solomon in the Old Testament, and King Herod.
+As God is impartial to sin, He calls leaders into position and deals accordingly when justice is perverted (i.e., Saul and Solomon in the Old Testament, and King Herod).
 Paul states in Romans 3:5-6 that due to the unrighteousness of man, God's perfect justice is made more evident.